 But that introduces two problems for a rational ethical system composed of the three concentric rings of self, loved ones, and strangers.
 How can equity of desire and duty apply, first to one’s relationships to strangers, and secondly to the favoritism we so strongly feel for family, friends, and tribe?
 If I sit at the bullseye of my moral world, what is my duty to those other rings that surround me and how does that duty harmonize with my own desires?
 Viewed in this light, it seems unsurprising that most persons today throw up their hands and give up the pursuit of any systematic ethical system whatsoever.
 That surrender must lead to a de facto adoption of pragmatism as the arbitrating ethical choice when all other attempted systematic options fail or prove incomplete.

 I find pragmatism the most flaccid and hopeless moral system imaginable (see “The Problem of Moral Pragmatism”).
 It is in truth not a system of moral behavior at all, even less so than the utilitarianism from which it is derived.
-But in bowing to our native preference for those we love over strangers, pragmatism has proved more effective than a simple egotism and its polar opposite, Christian ethics.
+But in bowing to our native preference for those we love over strangers, pragmatism has proved more comprehensive than a simple egotism and its polar opposite, Christian ethics.
 Its recognition of that inner ring of privilege also places it above Kant’s duty ethics, an otherwise admirable ethical arrangement that unfortunately makes no distinction of duty to family and to strangers.
 Pragmatism operates by no duty whatsoever except the duty to act on expedience, so while it may sanction a special preference for those we love, it does not require it, nor does it require that we treat strangers with equity or justice.
 Even if our inclinations moved us to these preferences, pragmatism would as eagerly accept the opposite choice should our inclinations or situation change.
 Speed and nimbleness are its strengths, not consistency or sense.

 Since pragmatism fails so miserably to order our short-term and long-term choices in a non-contradictory way, and since duty ethics and Christianity fail to order them in regard to our natural preference for those we love over strangers, and since equity seems both a desideratum and an impossibility in moral choosing, what should the moral seeker do?
 Having considered her options, she certainly can be forgiven a reversion to a pragmatist mentality, a moral outlook less conducive to flourishing than to nimble choosing in the near pandemonium that faces us as we navigate our daily lives.
 “Go with your gut” is less morality than survival mechanism.
 But employing it must remind us that survival is far from happiness.